-- 1 Large red lead for starting battery
+- 1) Large red lead for starting battery

 - 2 Small red lead for accessory battery charging

 - 3 Large black lead

-- 4 Battery
+- (4) Battery

-Using an accessory battery (for V6 engine type)
+Using an accessory battery

 Use a connecting cable between the (-) terminals of the starting battery and accessory battery.
 See the illustrations of the wiring connections.
 This cable must be made from wire equivalent to the starting battery cable 3.